 Does a cucumber really need to come wrapped in a plastic tube?
 When you’re at the shops and not sure which item to buy, go for the one in the least amount of packaging.

-Look at what you do everyday and see if you can replace throwaway items with reusable ones, such as washable food and drink containers for your school lunch.
+Look at what you do every day and see if you can replace throwaway items with reusable ones, such as washable food and drink containers for your lunch.
 Eat inside the restaurant instead of using a takeaway container, and bring along a refillable water bottle when you play sports.

 It’s important to get the most out of your stuff.
 Buy things that are easy to repair and made to last.
-A lot of resources are involved to make the latest and greatest trainers, the newest iPhone or that flash surfboard, and when we use these things for just a season and then toss them aside, we are wasting valuable resources.
+A lot of resources are involved in making the latest and greatest trainers, the newest iPhone or that flash surfboard, and when we use these things for just a season and then toss them aside, we are wasting valuable resources.